Congo police fire teargas at stone-throwing students

 A Reuters witness saw two students being led away by police.
 Police said a few officers had been injured by the rock-throwing.
 Students said at least one protester was slightly hurt.

-The Reuters witness saw a roughly half-kilometer stretch of road littered with rocks and teargas canisters as well as windows shattered by rocks.
+The Reuters witness saw a roughly half-kilometre stretch of road littered with rocks and teargas canisters as well as windows shattered by rocks.